Topics

 SEO and localization

-Both Drupal and WordPress are excellent with SEO.
-WordPress achieves this through a competitive plugin market, and Drupal through native multilingual architecture.
+Both Drupal and WordPress are excellent with SEO and localization.
+WordPress achieves this through a competitive plugin market, and Drupal through native architecture and established contributed modules.

 Yoast SEO runs on 10M+ installations, and Rank Math powers 3M+.
 Both plugins provide real-time content analysis, keyphrase density analysis, heading structure, internal links, and meta descriptions.

-Drupal ships four multilingual modules supporting 100+ languages with field-level granularity at zero cost and no plugin dependency.
-WordPress requires WPML (€99+/year) or Polylang.
+Drupal ships four multilingual modules supporting multiple languages with field-level granularity at zero cost and external module dependency.
+WordPress requires WPML (€99+/year) or Polylang, both of which provide advanced multilingual and translation management features.

 Key takeaway

-Where Drupal holds ground: Native multilingual across 100+ languages at zero cost with field-level entity translation.
+Where Drupal holds ground: Established contributed modules handle SEO well, and native multilingual is available across multiple languages at zero cost, with field-level entity translation.

 Considering a migration from Drupal to WordPress?
 Get in touch with us to know more.